 The PS5 Disc Edition is the traditional console sporting a disc drive meaning that you can play physical games discs and still choose to go digital for your games if you wish.
 The presence of a disc drive also allows for the playing of Blu-rays which will not be available on the digital console.
 Both consoles pack a punch when it comes to power, boasting high frame rates at 4K providing a premier gaming experience.
 Painful loading times have also been left in the PS4 generation with 825GB SSDs in these PS5 consoles that

-The design of this console is two-tone with black and white accents; it's definitely a large console (4.5kg) coming in bigger than the digital counterpart due to the disc drive.
+The design of this console is two-tone with black and white accents; it's a large console (4.5kg) coming in bigger than the digital counterpart due to the disc drive.
 Both consoles as standard will come with the DualSense wireless controller, a complete redesign from the DualShock boasting some great new features like haptic feedback and adaptive triggers.

 (Click to view full-size image)